 If it is not easy to identify that the animal is a service animal, the business is allowed to ask only two questions per the ADA:

-2. What work or task has the animal been trained to perform?
+- What work or task has the animal been trained to perform?

-If the animal is running around the establishment, going to the bathroom on the floor, begging for food from other customers, or sitting on the table and the owner is not controlling the animal, the business has the right to ask the individual to leave.
-According to the health department, if they witness an animal acting like this in a restaurant and the business doesn’t control the situation or ask the customer to leave, that would be a violation of the health code, even if it was a service animal.
+If the animal is running around the establishment, going to the bathroom on the floor, begging for food from other customers, or sitting on the table and the owner is not controlling it, the business has the right to ask the individual to leave.
+And, according to the health department, if they witness an animal acting like this in a restaurant and the business doesn’t control the situation or ask the customer to leave, that would be a violation of the health code, even if it was a service animal.

 - If there is even a small chance that the animal is a service animal, act as if it is.
 If a business gets it wrong and doesn’t allow someone to enter with a service animal, the business will be in violation of the ADA.

 - Psychiatric Service Animals ARE service animals.
 Emotional support or therapy animals ARE NOT.